jmjam/VideoEditorInterface/README.md

 # VideoEditorInterface
 A simple mock interface which exercises design principles of Human Computer Interaction

-Requires: Node.js / NPM, possibly electron
+Requires: Node.js / NPM, electron
 ...
 In your terminal/cmd of choice, navigate into the test folder and run "electron ." to start the application